SoftwareEngineeringToolDemos/ICSE-2011-Covana/build-vm/README.md

          https://github.com/SoftwareEngineeringToolDemos/ICSE-2011-Covana.git
   5. Navigate to the build-vm folder of the cloned repository on your host machine
   6. Run *vagrant up* to set up the vm.
-This would do following:
-        Download and add the base box image in Vagrant.
+This would do following: a.Download and add the base box image in Vagrant.
 Adding the base box would remove the need for further            downloads when the box is brought up at a later point of time.
+        b.
 Create virtual machine using this image.
+        c.
 Launch VM in GUI mode.
+        d.
 Connect to it using WinRM
+        e.
 Make a folder for Visual Studio, download the trial version's ece and install it.
 ## Acknowledgements
 I would like to thank the uploader of the windows basebox "datacastle/windows7" for making it availble on vagrant cloud.